petter-holmberg/cpp-ref/classes.md

 Making the constructor(s) private prevents object instantiation.
 A function made `friend` of the class, or defined `static` in the class, will be allowed to access the private constructor and can therefore be useful as a means to control object instantiation, by holding static instances inside it.
 [Meyers96](#Meyers96) §26

+During constructor overload resolution, braced intializers (C++11) are matched to std::intializer_list parameters if at all possible, even if other constructors offer seemingly better matches.
+An example of where the choice can make a significant difference is creating a `std::vector<numeric type>` with two arguments.
+[Meyers14](#Meyers14) §7

 #### Destructor